gardener-community/hackathon/2024-05_Schelklingen/README.md

 **Motivation/Benefits**: 🔧 Reduced operational complexity, ✨ support more use cases/scenarios, 📦 provide out-of-the-box solution for Gardener community.

-**Achievements:** The `Garden` controller has been agumented to deploy `extensions.gardener.cloud/v1alpha1.{BackupBucket,DNSRecord}` resources as part of its reconciliation flow.
+**Achievements:** The `Garden` controller has been augumented to deploy `extensions.gardener.cloud/v1alpha1.{BackupBucket,DNSRecord}` resources as part of its reconciliation flow.
 A new `operator.gardener.cloud/v1alpha1.Extension` CRD has been introduced to register extensions on `gardener-operator` level (specification is similar to `Controller{Registration,Deployment}`s.
-Serveral new controllers have been added to reconcile the new CRDs - the concepts are very similar to what already happens for extensions in the seed cluster and the related existing code in `gardenlet`.
+Several new controllers have been added to reconcile the new CRDs - the concepts are very similar to what already happens for extensions in the seed cluster and the related existing code in `gardenlet`.
 In case the garden cluster is a seed cluster at the same time, multiple instances of the same extension are needed.
-This requires that we prevent simulatenous reconciliations of the same extension object by different extension controllers.
+This requires that we prevent simultaneous reconciliations of the same extension object by different extension controllers.
 For this purpose, a `class` field has been added to the extension APIs, and extensions can be configured accordingly to restrict their watches for only objects of a specific `class`.

 **Next Steps:** Deployment of extension admission components is still missing.
 Also, validation of the `operator.gardener.cloud/v1alpha1.Extension` as well as tests and documentation is missing.
 In the future, all `BackupBucket` and `DNSRecord` extension controllers must be adapted such that they support the scenario of running in the garden cluster.